pawurb/Locker/README.md

   ERC20(tokenAddress).approve(lockerAddress, amount);
 ```

 If you're not sure how to do it, then better don't.
-You can lose your tokens by incorrectly transferring them into the `Locker` smart contract.
+You can lose your tokens by incorrectly transferring them into the `ERC20Locker` smart contract.

 #### `configureDepositWithPrice`